Graph-structured tensor optimization for nonlinear density control and mean field games: Introduction

-Many of the problems in the previous paragraph can be formulated as linear optimization problems.
-Nevertheless, in many situations it is also natural to consider problems with convex costs, for example in potential mean field games \cite{BenCarDiNen19}, but standard convex optimization methods in general do not scale to this type of large-scale problems.
-Therefore, in this paper we develop a theoretical framework and numerical solution methods for a type of convex structured tensor optimization problems.
-We also illustrate how this type of problems can be used to model and solve, e.g., convex dynamic flow problems \cite{ouorou2000survey}, density control problems, and multi-species potential mean field games.
-An important observation is that the dual problem has a decomposable form, and can be efficiently solved using dual coordinate ascent \cite{karlsson2017generalized} (cf. \cite{peyre2019computational}).
-Moreover, the structure in these problems can be represented by a graph connecting the marginals, and by utilizing this graph we show how marginal and bimarginal projections of the tensor can be computed efficiently, thus alleviating the computational bottleneck of the algorithm (cf.~\cite{haasler2021scalable}).
+Many of the problems in the previous paragraph can be formulated as optimal transport problems with fixed marginals.
+Nevertheless, in many situations it is also natural to consider problems where the marginals are not exactly known.
+A common strategy is then to penalize deviations from some given marginals \cite{georgiou2008metrics, piccoli2014generalized, karlsson2017generalized, chizat2018scaling, chizat2018unbalanced, liero2018optimal, BenCarDiNen19, beier2023unbalanced}.
+This is sometimes referred to as unbalanced optimal transport.
+The cost functions associated with the non-fixed marginals are often convex, but standard convex optimization methods in general do not scale to this type of large-scale problems.
+In this paper, we develop a theoretical framework for a type of convex structured tensor optimization problems, a generalization of graph-structured the multi-marginal optimal transport problems, along with numerical solution methods and convergence results for these.
+We also illustrate how this type of problems can be used to model and solve multi-species potential mean field games, a generalization of the solution method for potential mean field games developed in \cite{BenCarDiNen19}.
+An important observation is that the dual problem has a decomposable form, and can be efficiently solved using dual coordinate ascent \cite{karlsson2017generalized} (cf.~\cite{peyre2019computational}).
+Moreover, the structure in these problems can be represented by a graph connecting the marginals, and by utilizing this graph we show how marginal and bimarginal projections of the tensor can be computed efficiently, thus alleviating the computational bottleneck of the algorithm.